BretFisher/kubernetes-mastery/slides/assignments/01kubectlrun.md

 ## Answers

 1.1.
 We can get a list of nodes with `kubectl get nodes`.

-BONUS: If our cluster has many nodes and we want to count them accurately, we could use:

-`kubectl get nodes -o name | wc -l`. (the `wc` utility comes with macOS and Linux)

 1.2. `kubectl get nodes -o wide` will list extra information for each node.